nus-tic2002-AY2324S1/duke/docs/README.md

 List all tasks: List all tasks in the task list.

 E.g. `list` - will list all tasks in the task list.

+### Feature-Checklist

+Show all task lists: Show all task lists.

+E.g. `checklist` - will list all task lists.

 ### Feature-Find